better-internet/radworks-docs/README.md

 ## Contributing

 💡 We require all commits to be signed for a branch to be merged into master.
-Learn more on setting up commit signing.
+Learn more on setting up commit signing [here][commit-signing].

 Contributions to radicle-docs can be made via pull requests on GitHub or through Radicle.
 If opening a PR, please tag any associated parties and @abbey-titcomb for visibility.